Is Reverse Osmosis (RO) Water Safe to Drink?

 What is a Good Alternative to Reverse Osmosis?

 Berkey water filters systems are a fantastic alternative to a reverse osmosis system.
 There are a few key reasons as to why we recommend using a Berkey, the first being the quality of the water.
 As Berkey purifies, it removes over 99.99% of viruses, pathogenic bacteria, heavy metals, pharmaceuticals, and countless more contaminants, all while, leaving in the minerals that your body needs.
-The Black Berkey purification elements that are used to filter water are equally as effective as Reverse Osmosis Systems.
+The purification elements that are used in systems like our Big Berkey and Royal Berkey models are equally as effective as Reverse Osmosis Systems.
 This is due to its unique structure.
 The purification elements are comprised of microscopic pores, which trap harmful contaminants.
 The filters contain a revolutionary material with adsorption and ion exchange properties that attract molecules and viruses.
 The Black Berkey elements have been tested by third-party, state and EPA accredited laboratories to remove contaminants exceeding NSF standards.

 An additional consideration is the taste of Berkey filtered water.
 Many describe Berkey filtered water as having a sweet taste that is far more palatable than any other water they've ever tasted.
 This is due to the removal of chlorine, and other chemicals used to clean municipal water sources all the while leaving the same amount of minerals.
 A common complaint that users of RO systems express is that their water has a flat taste to it, a common trait of dead water.